Bismuth phosphate process: Experiments with separation methods

+Discovery and adoption of the bismuth phosphate process

-While the chemical engineers worked on these problems, Seaborg asked Stanley G. Thompson, a colleague at Berkeley, to have a look at the possibility of a phosphate process.
-It was known that the phosphates of many heavy metals were insoluble in an acid solutions.
+While the chemical engineers worked on these problems, Seaborg asked Stanley G. Thompson, a colleague at Berkeley, to have a look at the possibility of a phosphate process because it was known that the phosphates of many heavy metals were insoluble in an acid solutions.

 Thompson tried phosphates of thorium, uranium, cerium, niobium and zirconium without success.
-He did not expect bismuth phosphate (BiPO_{4}) to work any better but when he tried it on 19 December 1942, he was surprised to find that it carried 98 percent of the plutonium in solution.
-Bismuth phosphate was similar in its crystalline structure to plutonium phosphate and this became known as the bismuth phosphate process.
-Cooper and Burris B. Cunningham were able to replicate Thompson's results and the bismuth phosphate process was adopted as a fallback in case lanthanum fluoride could not be made to work.
+He did not expect bismuth phosphate (BiPO_{4}) to work any better, but when he tried it on 18 December 1942, he was surprised to find that it carried 98 percent of the plutonium in solution.
+The crystalline structure of bismuth phosphate is similar to that of plutonium phosphate, and this became known as the bismuth phosphate process.

+Cooper and Burris B. Cunningham were able to replicate Thompson's results, and the bismuth phosphate process was initially adopted as a fallback in case the lanthanum fluoride process could not be made to work.
 The processes were similar and the equipment used for lanthanum fluoride could be adapted for use with Thompson's bismuth phosphate process.
 In May 1943, the DuPont engineers decided to adopt the bismuth phosphate process for use in the Clinton semiworks and the Hanford production site.